BA’s parent company International Airlines Group first announced plans to roll out in-flight WiFi across its member airlines some four years ago.

 These aircraft regularly operate from London Heathrow to Bangalore, Bangkok, Buenos Aires, and Nassau – Grand Cayman.

 They also operate from London Gatwick to Antigua, Cape Town, Fort Lauderdale, Las Vegas, Male, Mauritius, Orlando, Providenciales, San Jose – Costa Rica, St Kitts & Nevis, Tampa and Tobago.

 Boeing 777-200 with 10 abreast economy seating at Gatwick

 These aircraft primarily operate on routes from Gatwick to Cancun, Kingston, New York JFK, Punta Cana and some flights to Fort Lauderdale and Orlando.

-When these 12 aircraft are delivered by 2021, they will have WiFi already installed.
+When these 12 aircraft are delivered from 2020 to 2023, they will have WiFi already installed.

 0 of 18 aircraft fitted.